 We tested the cuff range and friction with each of the boot cuffs unbuckled.
 All AT boots tour better with the cuff buckles and Velcro straps undone, which makes a good fit even more crucial.
 If you need the upper buckles secured for a comfortable fit (or, in the case of the Hoji Boots, for transitions as advertised), you will be significantly compromising the touring efficiency.

 Ultralight boots are around 1000 grams.
-The Dalbello Quantum Asolo Factory, Fischer Travers CS, Atomic Backland Carbon, and Scarpa F1 LT are solidly in the ultralight category.
+The Dalbello Quantum Asolo Factory, Fischer Travers CS, Dynafit Mezzalama, and Scarpa F1 LT are solidly in the ultralight category.
 You'll fly uphill but have cold feet and limited durability.
 Downhill performance, after an adjustment period, won't suffer as much as you might fear.
 These boots don't charge downhill, but you'll adjust and enjoy yourself in a different way.

 Ease of Use

 We compared the "fiddle factor" of each boot in normal use.
 We identified how easy it was to buckle, how easy it was to switch to touring mode and ski mode, as well as ease of entering and exiting the boot.
 In the ease-of-use category, we also assessed durability.
 A broken boot in the backcountry is not easy to use.
 Some are more likely to break than others, and on some, the consequences of failed parts are greater.